 Yes.
 Tuition is the same for University of Colorado students, non-University of Colorado students, Colorado residents, and non-Colorado residents.

 The class is a two-course series (you may take only the first class or both classes).
-It costs $1,708 for 4 credits, or $3,416 for the two-course series, 8 credits.
+It costs $1,840 for 4 credits, or $3,680 for the two-course series, 8 credits.
+Prices may increase.

 This class represents a significant time commitment.
 We will work through 25 lessons of Anne Groton’s From Alpha to Omega in the first class, and 25 lessons in the second class.
 In other words, two semesters of Greek are crammed into 10 weeks.
 We understand that each student’s situation is different.
 Some may have large blocks of time after or before their regular work-day to devote to the class.
 The student with a strong background in language may take less time each day to digest the grammatical concepts, but every student is going to need a considerable number of hours each day to approach, grasp, and memorize the material.